 We spent an amazing morning at Granville Island, starting at the Public Market.
 We found fresh produce, artisanal cheeses, and a variety of delicious snacks.
 We tried a Thai food stall that we couldn’t resist.
 Our tip is to go early to avoid the crowds and not leave without trying something.

-What to do in Vancouver: Explore Gastown
+Thing to do in Vancouver #4: Explore the Vibrant Neighbourhood of Gastown

 Gastown was a trip back in time.
 We walked along cobblestone streets, admiring historic buildings and unique shops.
 We recommend exploring the souvenir shops and ending the tour with a coffee or a donut at one of the charming terraces.